Read time: 5 minutes

 Planning to apply clethodim for grass control outside the coldest months of June and July, and avoiding night spraying in winter, will see better results in both resistant and susceptible populations, particularly in tillered plants.
 Clethodim is most active when temperatures are over 20 degrees C.

-Weed seed that is tested during summer may return false negative results, which could translate into spray failure in the field the next season.
+Herbicide resistance testing for clethodim during summer may return false negative results, which could translate into spray failure in the field the next season.

-Efficacy is much better at 20 degrees C than at 30 degrees C.
+For glyphosate, efficacy is much better at 20 degrees C than at 30 degrees C.

 The Quick-Test involves testing whole plants rather than seed for responses to a range of herbicides and rates.
-The Quick-Test is conducted in the same growing season as herbicide will be applied so the testing will occur under similar conditions to field conditions.
+The Quick-Test is conducted in the same growing season as herbicide will be applied, so the testing will occur under similar conditions to field conditions.
 The results of the Quick-Test are available within the same season, potentially giving growers an opportunity to apply an effective weed control tactic before the end of the season.
-The Quick-Test is not available for many pre-emergent herbicides.
+The Quick-Test is not available for most pre-emergent herbicides.

-The Quick-Test is available through Plant Science Consulting and results are normally available after four weeks.
+The Quick-Test is available through Plant Science Consulting, and results are normally available after four weeks.

 More resources

 Article first published in July 2017.
-Reviewed and updated Sept 2023.
+Reviewed and updated June 2026.

 Related Articles